Settling the Score with Mr. Zoldan

 “Come with me!”
 I snapped, louder now, heat flooding back into my body.
 Energy surged, wild and directionless.
 Adrenaline without a plan.

 I dragged him out into the hallway.
-Past the open elevator.
-To the stairs.
+Past the open elevator to the stairs.

-My car, a battered old Ford Fiesta, sat baking in the sun.
+I dragged him all the way to the parking lot to my car, a battered old Ford Fiesta.
 I yanked the door open and pointed inside.

 “Get in.”

-In the background, I could hear murmurs, clients, papers shifting.
+In the background, I could hear murmurs, clients, and papers shifting.
 He was working.
 Of course he was.

-“Leave everything,” I snapped.
-“Everything.
-Right now.
-You’re saving my life.”
+“Drop everything,” I snapped.
+“Right now.
+You need to save my life.”

 A beat.
 Then, calmer: “What happened?
 Talk.”